venture23-aleo/verulink/aleo/README.md

 # Architecture Overview
 This document provides overview of the implementation of Aleo programs for Aleo-Eth Multisig bridge.
 The overall architecture is discussed [here](../docs/architecture_overview.md).

-There are five main programs on Aleo that make up the bridge.
+There are five main programs on Aleo that make up the bridge on Aleo.
 1. Token Bridge
 2. Token Service
 3. Token Program